DrewCharlez/Telrock-Ops-Tech-Test/README.md

 Infrastructure automation; Having tasks executed via automation tools is allowing Ops engineers to manage configuration and deployment on multiple servers automatically.
 This achieves faster delivery of features, faster resoultion of problems and gives Ops engineers more time to innovate rather than fix and mantain.
+Maintaining mutiple server configurations manually is time consuming and will defeat the object of fast delivery of features

 CI/CD Pipelines; The development practice of requiring developers to frequently integrate code in to a shared repo such as GIt and then fetched from a continous integration tool like jenkins.
 This has permitted Devs to release code more often and with more confidence.